TopBiketoursPortugal/TopBikeToursPortugal/content/pages/home/index.en.md

 ## It is easy to book with us!

 Contact us thru our contact form or just email us.
-Request information about the cycling tour packages available isn our **[Bike Tours](https://topbiketoursportugal.com/bike-tours-in-portugal/)** webpage.
+Request information about the cycling tour packages available in our **[Portugal Bike Tours](https://www.topbiketoursportugal.com)** webpage.
 We will reply in less than 24 hours and send an oficial proposal with all the details.
 After your confirmation, accommodations will be reserved and a deposit will be requested.